IBM/ibm-cloud-reference-architectures/README.md

 1. Open the SCC scope page - https://cloud.ibm.com/security-compliance/scopes
 2. Click on the name of the scope that you want to update.
 3. In the "Inventory" section of the Scope page, click the **Edit** button.
 4. Select/deselect the resources that should be included in the scope.
 Likely you will want to select just the resource group(s) that make up the environment.
-(Be sure to include the HPCS resource group, common services, and environment resource group in scope.)
+(Be sure to include the HPCS resource group, shared services, and environment resource group in scope.)
 5. Click **Save* to update the scope.

 **Note:** An on-demand Discovery scan can be triggered if you need to update the inventory after changes in the environment.
 (See next step)